yisraelg3/phase-3-orms-mapping-classes-to-database-tables-lab/README.md

-# ORM Mapping Classes to Tables Lab
+# Mapping Ruby Classes to a Database Lab

-## Objectives
+## Learning Goals

-1. Write a class that is mapped, or equated, to a database table.
+- Write a class that is mapped, or equated, to a database table.
-2. Build a method that creates a table that maps to the given class.
+- Build a method that creates a table that maps to the given class.
-3. Write a method that drops that table.
+- Write a method that drops that table.
-4. Write a method that saves a given instance to the database table.
+- Write a method that saves a given instance to the database table.
-5. Write a method that both creates a new instance of the class *and* saves that instance to a database table.
+- Write a method that both creates a new instance of the class *and* saves that instance to a database table.

 ## Overview